mrphatom/Anchr/README.md

-tests/             unit tests (Node's built-in test runner) docs/              architecture + roadmap (useful for grant write-ups) example/           how to spin up a test site to deploy against .github/           CI, issue/PR templates, dependabot
+tests/             unit tests (Node's built-in test runner) docs/              architecture + roadmap (useful for grant write-ups) example/           how to spin up a test site to deploy against dashboard/         status/pitch site for the project, deployed through
+                    Anchr itself — its own package.json, separate from the CLI's
+.github/           CI, issue/PR templates, dependabot
 ```

 ## Scope (locked for MVP)

 - Frameworks: Vite, Next.js (static export only), Create React App
-- Pinning: Storacha only
+- Pinning: Storacha (default) or Filebase (fallback) — see "Alternate
+  pinning provider" below
-- Domains: SNS (`.sol`) only, **V1 record format** (see `lib/sns.js` for why —
+- Domains: SNS (`.sol`) only, **V2 record format** — confirmed working via
-  V2 write support needs one more verification pass before it's safe to wire in)
+  a real devnet transaction (see `lib/sns.js` and `CHANGELOG.md`); V1 was
+  tried first and abandoned after repeated unexplained signer errors
-- No `logs`, no env-var UI, no multi-provider pinning — that's all v2+
+- No `logs`, no env-var UI, no multi-provider-at-once pinning — that's all v2+

 ## One-time setup